What you need to know

 Sandia onboards employees differently depending on where you are hired, how you’re onboarding, and your employment type.

-To identify where to report, see the Reporting Instructions form and complete it to receive your specific reporting instructions checklist, including links to maps and locations you’ll need for your first day.
+To identify where to report, you will view Report to Work and complete the form to receive your specific reporting instructions checklist, including links to maps and locations you’ll need for your first day.

 Review briefings prior to your first day